ucsd-progsys/liquidhaskell-blog/posts/2017-03-20-arithmetic-overflows.lhs.markdown

 [pointed out][lh-overflow-reddit] that it had the same overflow bug!

 Lets see how we might spot and fix such bugs using `BoundedNum`.
+(_Hover over the images to animate_.)

 <div class="row">
 <div class="col-md-4">